Skip to Content

 4 ways that we’re bucking the trends of women in STEM and some ways we could do better

 Women make up 49% of the global workforce, but only 29% of the STEM workforce.
 This serious underrepresentation isn't just a numbers problem, but a missed opportunity.
-I’m proud to say that The Developer Society is bucking this trend - here’s how:
+It represents lost insight, missed perspectives, and fewer voices shaping the technology we all rely on.

-• 58% of our production team are women.
+Women make up half of our production team

 We’re pro flexible working - but in a big way.
 We create space for school runs, parent events and we’re not thrown by children cameo-ing on a call here or there.
 We try to make it completely normalised that working parents (women and men!) have the space to balance work life and home life.

-• Our sick leave policy recognises that menstrual pain, menopause symptoms, or related conditions are valid reasons for sick leave.
+Our sick leave policy explicitly recognises menstrual pain, menopause symptoms, and related conditions as valid reasons for taking time off.

 Becca